climghub/YahooFinancials---Jarvis/README.md

 - sqlite3
 - numpy

-3. Stock names and tickers are stored in [stocklistfile](stocklistfile.py), make sure you store this py in the same folder of [main code](stockJarvis.py)
+3. Stock names and tickers are stored in [stocklistfile](stocklistfile.py), make sure you store this py in the same folder as [main code](stockJarvis.py)

 4. To run, first select the exchange
 ```